captivationsoftware/react-sticky/README.md

 ## Code Example

 First, you will want to wrap the element you want to be sticky with <Sticky></Sticky> tags.
-When the element is scrolled past the point where it would start to move off screen, the stickiness is activated.
+By default, the Sticky component will stick to the `document.body` element.
+However, placing the optional `sticky-container` class on an ancestor of the Sticky element will constrain the sticky effect to the boundary of the `sticky-container`.

 app.jsx
 ```js